csfeeser/Python/TLG/reading_data.md

     # Reading in a csv file?
     # dataframeobj = pd.read_csv(excel_file)

-    with open("brett_comics.txt", "r") as comicfile:
     ```

  0. *DO SOMETHING COOL WITH THE FILE :)* Here are some ideas to get you started:

+ - POKEMON: who has the highest attack rating?
+ - ONE PIECE: which is the highest rated episode?
- - How many of these comics feature Wolverine?
+ - COMICS: how many comics feature Wolverine?
- - Return a list of comics based on the author
- - Create a more readable version of this file for human readability.
+ - CARS: which car is most expensive?

 ## REQUIREMENTS:

 - Your script must READ IN a file that contains data.
-- Your script must OUTPUT a file using the data you read in.
+- Your script must OUTPUT information from the file in a readable/useful way.